mokny/pytainer/README.md

    print("Event received:" + str(data))

 # Initialize the IPC interface to receive notifications and events
-pytaineripc.init(__file__, pytainerNotificationHandler, pytainerEventHandler) # Important: This has to be called from your main launcher file
+pytaineripc.setHandlers(pytainerNotificationHandler, pytainerEventHandler) # Important: This has to be called from your main launcher file

 # If you defined configuration options at your pytainer.toml file, this is how you get this data
 config = pytaineripc.getConfig()